- Cancer Information

 The different muscle groups

 These diagrams show the major muscle groups of the human body.
-Aerobic exercise focuses on improving your heart and lung fitness, but also works many of your body’s muscles.
-Strength-training and flexibility exercises both focus on the muscles, with individual exercises usually targeting specific muscle groups.
+Aerobic and cardio exercise focuses on improving your heart and lung fitness, but it also works many of your body’s muscles.
+Strength and resistance training, and flexibility exercise both focus on the muscles, with individual exercises usually targeting specific muscle groups.

 The exercises in this section cover a range of muscle groups.
-An exercise professional can help you plan a weekly program that covers all these groups and concentrates on any areas that need particular attention.
+An exercise professional can help you plan a weekly program that covers all the muscle groups and focuses on any areas that may need particular care or attention.

 View the Cancer Council NSW editorial policy.